camunda/camunda-docs/versioned_docs/version-8.4/components/console/manage-organization/enable-alpha-features.md

 ---
 id: enable-alpha-features
 title: Enable alpha features
-description: "Learn how admin users on Enterprise plans can gain access to alpha features in Console and Modeler. "
+description: "Learn how admin users can manage access to alpha features in Console and Modeler. "
 keywords: [alpha-features, alpha, admin, pre-release]
 ---

 :::note
-Opting in to Camunda alpha terms currently only applies to Enterprise SaaS subscriptions.
+Opting-in to Camunda alpha terms currently only applies to Enterprise SaaS subscriptions.
+Customers in other subscriptions can still turn on/off these settings directly from Console.
 :::

 If you aren't already familiar with accessing **alpha features**, learn more in our [alpha feature documentation](/reference/alpha-features.md).